real-DEAL/Breadcrumb/README.md

   - [ ] Code coverage reports for unit tests
   - [ ] Visual testing for your app’s look and feel

-### Group Presentations

-An important part of your thesis project is its presentation.
-You'll be debuting it at hiring day, and you'll speak eloquently about it in your interviews thereafter.
-AT several points throughout the thesis project, you'll present your project to your cohort and recieve specific feedback about how you can refine your delivery (see sylabus for specific dates).

-Your group presentations must be (at most) 3min long.
-Each group will have 3min to present to the class, then there'll be a 3-5min of Q&A and feedback from the fascilitator.

-In preparing for your presentations please make sure that you address the following specific issues/areas:
-  - Be sure to introduce yourselves as a first order of business
-  - As a second order of business, explain the project to the audience at a high level before jumping into details
-  - Try to coordinate tightly between the person speaking, at any time, and the person driving tech, at any time, who should ideally not be the same person, at any time
-  - Do not start your presentation until technology is ready
-  - Make sure all text on the screen that you require the audience to read is large enough to be read
-  - Do not require the audience to read too much text on the screen
-  - If you are pointing at the screen to make a point, ensure you point at the big screen not the small screen
-  - Make sure you look towards the audience while speaking.
-Don't throw your voice at the screen.
-  - Do not have off-mic conversations with your team while you are presenting.
-  - Everything that you put into your presentation should make the case for why you or one of your teammates should be hired as a software engineer.
-If you have a lot of time left, there are a lot of things you could be saying about why you are awesome.
-  - Speaking of time management, your presentation must run precisely 3 minutes long.

 ### Code Reviews
 - __Start in late week 10__
 - Who gets one?: Student projects receive code reviews from Hack Reactor mentors.
 Hosted projects receive them from mentor engineers at the host company.